 Most message queues, and some data stores, do not support distributed transactions.
 This may cause problems when message handlers modify business data.
-Business data and messages may become inconsistent in the form of phantom records or ghost messages (see below).
+Business data and messages may become inconsistent in the form of zombie records or ghost messages (see below).

 The NServiceBus outbox feature ensures consistency between business data and messages.
 It simulates an atomic transaction, distributed across both the data store used for business data and the message queue used for messaging.